Live birds, gunpowder smoke and Melton Mowbrays: the remarkable history of pie

 Occasionally the fun and games bordered on the dangerous.
 Robert May penned The Accomplisht Cook in 1660, describing spectacular pastry dishes to be served at grand banquets.
 Imagine a pastry ship of war, exchanging rapid fire down the table with a pastry-castle, fitted with battlements and drawbridges.

 Once the gunpowder smoke clears, guests gaze upon a life-sized pastry stag, oozing claret from a wound.
-Then several pies are opened to free countless jumping frogs and live birds which causing the “Ladies to skip and shreek”.
+Then several pies are opened to free countless jumping frogs and live birds, causing the “Ladies to skip and shreek”.
 That’s provided said ladies haven’t been blown to smithereens.

 Medieval pies tended to be savoury—sweet pies don’t appear with any regularity until the 16th century, when sugar imports began to arrive from the West and East Indies.
 Queen Elizabeth’s wealthier subjects enjoyed pies filled heavily with sweetened meat, fruit and vegetables, while the lady herself loved pies of candied orange peel and was rumoured to have completely black teeth.